Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Experiments and Results

-We conducted experiments for the proposed method in PyTorch and the baseline methods in TensorFlow. we have used an epoch size of 50, with a learning rate of 0.0001 and Adam as the optimizer.
-We used the mean squared error (MSE) as the objective function.

-We used three evaluation metrics: MSE, linear correlation coefficient (LCC) and Spearman rank correlation coefficient (SRCC)\cite{Klerk2010CommentaryS} to evaluate the performance of the models.
-The predictions and comparison of STOI scores were done at a utterance level.
+We conducted experiments using the proposed method in PyTorch and the baseline methods in TensorFlow.
+We used an epoch size of 50, with a learning rate of 0.0001 and Adam as the optimizer.
+The model parameters and hyper parameters were arrived at experimentally.
+We used the MSE as the objective function.
+We used three evaluation metrics: LCC and Spearman rank correlation coefficient (SRCC)\cite{Klerk2010CommentaryS} to evaluate the performance of the models.
+MSE was also calculated to compare with the baseline model similar to the work in \cite{zezario2020stoi}.
+The predictions and comparison of STOI scores were done at an utterance level.

 Furthermore, the performance of the model was analyzed by varying the SNR of the signals, for which the STOI score was predicted.
 The SNR values of the noisy signals in the Seen test set were calculated using the corresponding clean signals from the dataset as a reference.
-The SNR values were then grouped into six bins: less than 0 dB, 0–5 dB, 5–10 dB, 10–15 dB, 15–20 dB, and more than 20 dB.
+The SNR values were then grouped into six bins: $ < $ 0dB, 0–5dB, 5–10dB, 10–15dB, 15–20dB and $ > $ 20dB.
+The plot and table for unseen test data are not shown due to space constraints.